kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-overview.md

 ### KijiREST Open Source Development Project

-The [kiji-rest](https://github.com/kijiproject/kiji-rest) is intended to evolve with Kiji users to arrive at its most comfortably useable state over time.
+The [kiji-rest](https://github.com/kijiproject/kiji-rest) project will evolve over time to ensure maximum user and developer benefit.

 #### Development Status
 The Kiji project encourages the use of Java annotations for indicating the stability of